justicephysics/humanos2.0/universal-scarcity.md

 - **If energy is abundant (sunlight, fusion),** it must be distributed universally.
 No one gets to burn it for joyrides while others lack power.
 - **If computation is abundant (Light@2.7 K Web),** it must be distributed universally.
 No one gets to charge per token while students are locked out.
-- **If knowledge is abundant (Virtual Nalanda),** it must be distributed universally.
+- **If knowledge is abundant (Justice Physics Nalanda),** it must be distributed universally.
 No narrow gates, no exams, no debt.

 The UTI threshold (1.80) is the constitutional enforcement of this principle.
 When EI ≥ 0.70 for every citizen, no one can claim "scarcity" as an excuse for hoarding.
 The lie is retired.
 The physics is restored.